mui/mui-x/docs/data/date-pickers/custom-field/custom-field.md

 These props are shaped to be received by our built-in fields which are using the `TextField` from `@mui/material`.
 When used with another type of input (or no input at all), you will have to manually re-attribute them to the relevant component.

-You can have a look at the `BaseSingleInputFieldProps` and `BaseMultiInputFieldProps` interfaces for more information.
+You can have a look at the `BaseSingleInputFieldProps` and `BaseMultiInputFieldProps` interfaces to know exactly what those interfaces contain.